Recursive Joint Simulation in Games: Introduction

 \section{Introduction}

 In the literature on the foundations of decision theory and game theory, we often consider settings that we are unlikely to encounter in our daily lives.
 For example, we consider variants of Newcomb's paradox \citep{Nozick1969,ahmed2018}, in which our choices have been accurately predicted; or problems such as Sleeping Beauty \citep{Elga2000} and the absentminded driver \citep{PICCIONE19973}, in which we forget some past observations.
-We believe such scenarios provide important insights for getting the foundations right, though of, course, some may consider the study of such esoteric scenarios to be a waste of time.
-However, there are two additional concerns that one may have about the study of such scenarios.
+While we believe such scenarios provide important insights for getting the foundations right, there are two concerns that one may have about the study of such scenarios.
 One is that, because the scenarios are not fully grounded in details (how, exactly, is Newcomb's demon able to predict so well?), they may simply be incoherent.
 Second, even if a scenario does reflect (or is at least close to reflecting) an important aspect of decision and game theory, due to the unfamiliar nature of such scenarios, relying only on our intuitions about them may be misleading.

-An alternative route is to study scenarios whose details are clear, but involve atypical agents.
-In particular, {\em AI agents} are likely to find themselves in situations that are rarely encountered by humans, animals, and collectives thereof.
-For example, it is generally easy to run multiple copies of an AI agent, to erase its memory, or to inspect its source code (cf.\ \citealt{Conitzer19:Designing}; \citealt{oesterheld2021approval}; \citealt{cavalcanti2010causation}, Sect.\ 5; \citealt{Conitzer23:Foundations}).
+An alternative route is to study scenarios whose details are clear, but involve atypical agents such as AIs.
+(We use the term ``AI agent'' loosely here, without invoking a particular theory of agency.
+It could refer, for example, to a Python script, a large language model, or a hypothetical future AI.\footnotemark{}) {\em AI agents} are likely to find themselves in situations that are rarely encountered by humans, animals, and collectives thereof.
+For example, one can run multiple copies of an AI, erase its memory, or inspect its source code (cf.\ \citealt{Conitzer19:Designing}; \citealt{oesterheld2021approval}; \citealt{cavalcanti2010causation}, Sect.\ 5).
+The access to the AI's source code would allow us to observe its behaviour in simulated environments.
+And if these simulations resemble the AI's typical environment, they can even induce fundamental uncertainty in the agent regarding whether it is being simulated or not (\citealt{Conitzer23:Foundations}).

 A benefit of studying such scenarios is that they {\em can be} fully grounded in detail, thereby addressing at least the first concern above.
-Of course, the second concern still applies: to understand strategic interactions between AI agents, we must consider scenarios that challenge our human intuitions, and whose study is not the bread and butter of the typical game theorist.
+Of course, the second concern still applies: to understand strategic interactions between AI agents, we must consider scenarios that challenge our human intuitions and go beyond the scope of problems typically considered in game theory.